 This post from 2013 was edited, updated, and expanded in 2020.
 This is one out of a handful of our favorite articles on walking, including topics covering what various “walking parts” do as well as other whole-body considerations.
 Find the rest of them in the walking section of Our Favorite Feet, Footwear, and Walking Resources.

 Writing a book has forced me into more stillness than I’d like, so I’m taking a temporary break from blogging (as you can see, HAHA).
 I’ve also been walking more.
-More walking and more writing mean, you guessed it, I'm doing less laundry.
-My house is a total disaster.
+More walking and more writing means I'm doing less laundry and that my house is a total disaster.
 But the good news is, I feel great, despite my work load.

-Anyways.
+Anyway.
 That’s what I’m working on, and trying to explain all the variables that affect how walking impacts the body takes a lot of energy.
-Much like walking -- a particular way of walking -- can.
+Much like walking—a particular way of walking—can.